Lisbon with kids - the ultimate guide (2025)

 Should you rent a car in Lisbon?

-Lisbon’s public transportation system is excellent, making it easy to get around the city.
-If you’re only visiting for a short time, renting a car in Lisbon may not be necessary.
-Lisbon's traffic during weekdays can be chaotic, parking is limited and when you do find a spot, you may have to pay a daily or time-specific parking fee.
+Lisbon’s public transportation system is excellent, making it easy to navigate the city without a car.
+If you’re visiting for a short time, renting a car may not be necessary.
+Weekday traffic can be chaotic, parking is limited and when you do find a spot, it often comes with a daily or time-specific fee.
 Instead, consider using public transportation, taxis, transfer services or ridesharing companies like Uber for a more convenient experience.

 Renting a child car seat in Lisbon

-If you’re considering renting a child car seat in Lisbon, check out our related article for helpful info.
+If you’re considering renting a child car seat in Lisbon, check out our car seat rentals.

 [Read more here]